4 Meanings

 Oh is it true

-Good Evening Mr. Waldheim Lyrics as written by Lou Reed
+Cover art for Good Evening Mr. Waldheim lyrics by Lou Reed

 Kurt Waldheim was an Austrian politician who served as Secretary General of the UN during the 1980s; it was later revealed he had been involved in Nazi activities as a young man which he covered up to help his political career.